 Phase One of this project was completed in fall 2018 with the temporary installation of jersey barriers to create a protected space for people to walk and cycle on the east side of Barrington Street between North Street and Niobe Gate.

-Phase Two of this project involves the permanent installation of a multi-use pathway on the east side of Barrington Street between North Street and Niobe Gate.
-To make the street more accessible, the sidewalk on the west side of the street will be upgraded.
-Transit priority measures are also being added to the west side of the street for buses traveling southbound to allow them to avoid traffic where possible.
-This project is currently under construction and should be finished by the end of August 2019.
+Phase Two of this project involved the permanent installation of a multi-use pathway on the east side of Barrington Street between North Street and Devonshire Avenue.
+To make the street more accessible, the sidewalk on the west side of the street was upgraded.
+Transit priority measures were also added to the west side of the street for buses traveling southbound to allow them to avoid traffic where possible.

 Spring 2019 –Construction of the permanent multi-use pathway begins, along with upgrades to the sidewalk and transit priority measures on the west side of Barrington Street.